First post-default Greek bond starts rewarding investors

 By Marius Zaharia

-LONDON, April 17 The yield on the first bond Greece has sold since its 2012 default fell below its issuance level on Thursday as Athens rejoined a rally in peripheral debt markets after a brief period of selling pressure.
+LONDON, April 17 The yield on the first bond Greece has sold since its 2012 default dipped just below its issuance level on Thursday as Athens rejoined a rally in peripheral debt markets after a brief period of selling pressure.

 The five-year bond, which drew demand almost seven times its size a week ago, faced a tough market debut as investors used the landmark sale as an opportunity to book profits on the euro zone's best performing bonds this year.

-The dip back below the 4.95 percent issuance yield from levels above 5.1 percent it hit earlier this week suggested that Greece, which is under a 240 billion-euro ($330 billion) EU/IMF bailout package, might after all be able to count on a more stable investor base in the future.
+The dip back to just below the 4.95 percent issuance yield from levels above 5.1 percent it hit earlier this week suggested that Greece, which is under a 240 billion euros ($331.35 billion) EU/IMF bailout package, might after all be able to count on a more stable investor base in the future.

-The strong market performance of the bond, which last traded 14 basis points lower on the day at 4.82 percent, was key to attracting investors to any future Greek bond sales.
+A strong market performance of the bond, which last traded 12 basis points lower on the day at 4.84 percent, was key to attracting investors to any future Greek bond sales.

 "Probably there were a couple of guys on board who expected to have a quick gain and got out ... maybe a bit too early," said Padhraic Garvey, head of investment grade debt strategy at ING in Amsterdam.